ruby-processing/ruby-processing.github.io/_projects/jruby_art.md

 ```

 ### class_sketch.rb
-An explicitly wrapped sketch can actually be run directly with jruby
+An explicitly class wrapped sketch can actually be run directly with `jruby`, but you should prefer [propane][propane] for that.

 ```ruby
 # frozen_string_literal: false